Raghav-Guru/Kerberos-Workshop/README.md

 Please review the AS/TGS-RESP which also have the encryption type of tkt provided to the client.
 For the client to be able to connect to server, the keytab on service side should have the same encryption type of the tkt received.

-**Step 5:** Lets demonstrate common issues with mismatch of encryption type in keytab, try creating the keytab for the HTTP service principal used in LAB 1 with encryption type rc4-hmac.
+**Step 5:** In this step we demonstrate common issues with mismatch of encryption type in keytab.
+Try creating the keytab for the HTTP service principal used in LAB 1 with encryption type rc4-hmac.

 On KDC change the password for the principal: